 A Rich History

-Long before this modern community was established, Native Americans were enjoying life in the cottonwood forest by the river.
-Our city’s very name Yankton means “End Village” in the Lakota language because this was the last camp on the Missouri River.
-The Lakota welcomed explorers Lewis and Clark who paddled through in 1804.
-Decades later came the steamboat captains, politicians, entrepreneurs, town builders, railroaders, farmers and immigrants.
+Long before this modern community was established, Native Americans enjoyed life in the cottonwood forest by the river.
+Our city’s very name, Yankton, means “End Village” in the Lakota language, indicating that this was the last camp on the Missouri River.
+The Lakota welcomed the explorers Lewis and Clark, who paddled through in 1804.
+Decades later came the steamboat captains, politicians, entrepreneurs, town builders, railroaders, farmers, and immigrants.

-Yankton was founded in 1861 and soon proclaimed capital of the huge Dakota Territory by President Abraham Lincoln.
-Governors and senators and other pioneers walked many of the same streets we travel today, at times in the shade of the very same old cottonwood trees.
+Yankton was founded in 1861, and President Abraham Lincoln soon proclaimed it the capital of the huge Dakota Territory.
+Governors and senators and other pioneers walked many of the same streets we travel today, occasionally in the shade of some of the very same old cottonwood trees.

-Yankton has community theater, miles of urban hiking and biking paths, street sculptures and fountains, shopping, history, culture and fun restaurants — including Charlies (kitty-corner from campus), one of the tastiest and oldest pizza joints in a thousand miles.
+Yankton has a community theater, miles of urban hiking and biking paths, street sculptures and fountains, shopping, history, culture, and fun restaurants — including Charlie's (kitty-corner from campus), one of the oldest pizza joints with the tastiest offerings within 1,000 miles.
 The beautiful waters of Lewis & Clark Lake are just a few miles upstream from campus.
-Sailors, water skiers, swimmers, anglers and weekend sunbathers congregate there.
-The river from Yankton to Sioux City is also an amazing water corridor — one of the last wild, free-flowing stretches of the great Missouri where eagles fly and giant paddlefish swim, while the rest of us kayak, canoe and tube.
-The river here — so natural and pristine that it has been declared a national park — borders the south side of our campus.
-Wild turkey, Canada geese, white-tail deer and other winged and four-legged creatures of God sometimes wander up from the river valley for a look.
+Sailors, water skiers, swimmers, anglers, and weekend sunbathers congregate there.
+The river stretch that runs from Yankton to Sioux City is also an amazing water corridor — one of the last wild, free-flowing stretches of the great Missouri where eagles fly and giant paddlefish swim, while the rest of us kayak, canoe, and tube.
+The river — so natural and pristine that it has been declared a national park — borders the south side of our campus.
+Wild turkey, Canada geese, white-tailed deer, and other winged and four-legged creatures of God sometimes wander up from the river valley for a look.